Aconcagua Operators 2026: Best Guide Services Ranked

 Do I need prior climbing experience for Aconcagua?

-Yes, in practice.
+Yes in practice.
 While Aconcagua’s Normal Route is technically non-technical (no rope work, no glacier travel), the altitude (6,961m / 22,838ft) and physical demands require prior high-altitude experience.
-Most operators require a prior summit of a 5,000m+ peak (Kilimanjaro, Mexican volcanoes, Mount Rainier with altitude history) before Aconcagua approval.
-The 18–21 day expedition involves carrying loads between camps, sustained physical effort at altitude, and weather exposure.
-First-time high-altitude climbers should not attempt Aconcagua as their first major peak — Kilimanjaro is the standard prerequisite for testing altitude tolerance before committing to Aconcagua.
+Most operators require a prior summit of a 5,000m+ peak (Kilimanjaro, Pico de Orizaba, Mount Rainier with altitude history) before Aconcagua approval.
+The 18-21 day expedition involves carrying loads between camps, sustained physical effort at altitude, and weather exposure.
+First-time high-altitude climbers should not attempt Aconcagua as their first major peak.
+Kilimanjaro or Orizaba are the standard prerequisites for testing altitude tolerance before committing to Aconcagua.
+See the Aconcagua Progression Plan for the recommended 18-month build.

 How long should an Aconcagua expedition be?